Topics included in this article:

 You can differentiate these from Rhombus cameras because "Third-Party" will be displayed in place of a serial number.

-An Enterprise license can be applied by navigating to "Settings" and clicking "Manage" under Licenses & Features.
-For more information on how to apply and toggle on features for an enterprise license, please review the Console Features & Licensing article.
+- An Enterprise license can be applied by navigating to "Settings" and clicking "Manage" under Licenses & Features.
+For more information on how to apply and toggle on features for an enterprise license, review the Console Features & Licensing article.

 Note: You cannot set a static IP address, as the Relay Core is the IP address.